SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/introduction/crmscript-usage.md

 ## Customize your own workflows and automation

+Scripts are a great way of automating processes in smart ways.
+For example,you can use CRMScript to improve your B2C customer service processes.

 ## Validate input

+Want to make sure users enter the correct data, even in user-defined fields?
+To block save if essential fields haven't been filled out?
+CRMScript lets you intercept, parse, and take action to reduce errors and improve data quality.

 ## Dynamically update content

+Change the available items in a drop-down based on what the user has already selected in another field.

 ## Run code in response to certain events on a website

+What should happen when a new ticket is registered or a sale is confirmed?

 ## Tailor the Customer Center

+In many cases, our standard pages will suffice.
+However, if you need something a bit more customized, you can tailor almost everything with CRMScripts.
+You can even run any script in SuperOffice from the customer care center, given that you have the ID and the key for the script.

 ## Explore the database without access to the SQL Server

-SearchEngine provides some excellent ways of deep-diving into the database without having to have some sort of remote session to the SQL Server.
+**SearchEngine** provides some excellent ways of deep-diving into the database without having a remote session to the SQL Server.

 ## Limitations